-Make some short branches just below the top of the tree.
-To do this, place a loaded brush near the top of the tree and sweep your brush slightly down and out, curving back up a little at the ends.
-Do this on each side of the tree a little ways down.
-Think triangle shape with a little flare at the ends.
+Paint some short branches just below the top of the tree.
+First, place a loaded brush near the top of the tree, then sweep your brush slightly down and out, curving back up a little at the ends.
+Do this on each side of the tree, painting branches a short distance down the tree but staying well above the middle.
+Think about making a triangle shape with a little flare at the ends.

 Work your way down the tree in sections, making each series of branches a little longer than the ones above.
-Leave a little space in between sections.
-Pine trees look more realistic and interesting if they are not solid branches, but have a little space in between.
+Leave some space between sections.
+Pine trees look more realistic if they’re not packed with branches all the way down.

-Also make sure to make some branches covering the trunk of the tree.
-Vary the direction and thickness of the branches.
+Make sure to add some branches around the trunk of the tree too.
+Vary the direction and thickness.

 Paint a short, thick line at the bottom for the trunk.

-Using the first and lightest value from your value scale, paint a row of trees.
-These trees should be very subtle and barely visible.
+Using the first and lightest value from your scale, paint a row of trees.
+These trees should be so subtle, they’re barely visible.
 Start these trees near the top of your paper and end them somewhere in the bottom third.
 Let dry.

 Using your middle value, paint another row of trees on top of the first row.
 This row is darker and should stand out against the lighter first row.
-Start the tops of these trees slightly below the first row and end near the bottom of the paper.
+Start the tops of these trees slightly below the tops of the first row, and end the trees near the bottom of the paper.
 Let dry.